korlibs-archive/docs-old.korge.org/korge/atlas/index.md

 when using fragments of a single big image you can reduce the number of those batches and making the game to perform much better.

+Also atlases usually put some space between images, that's because when doing mipmaping or linear sampling, sometimes near pixels are interpolated / mixed.

 ![](/korge/atlas/atlas.png)

 ![](/korge/atlas/logos.atlas.png)